Looking Closely at the Growth Curve for Cisco Systems Inc. (CSCO)

 UBS gave a rating of “Neutral” to CSCO, setting the target price at $41 in the report published on September 23rd of the current year.

-During the last 5 trading sessions, CSCO fell by -1.04%, which changed the moving average for the period of 200-days by -14.59% in comparison to the 20-day moving average, which settled at $38.50.
-In addition, Cisco Systems Inc. saw -14.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CSCO rose by +2.86%, which changed the moving average for the period of 200-days by -14.88% in comparison to the 20-day moving average, which settled at $39.32.
+In addition, Cisco Systems Inc. saw -11.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CSCO starting from Martinez Maria, who sale 4,000 shares at the price of $40.97 back on Nov 19.
-After this action, Martinez Maria now owns 329,044 shares of Cisco Systems Inc., valued at $163,875 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CSCO starting from Tan Irving, who sale 3,841 shares at the price of $42.37 back on Nov 24.
+After this action, Tan Irving now owns 167,538 shares of Cisco Systems Inc., valued at $162,762 using the latest closing price.

-Robbins Charles, the Chairman and CEO of Cisco Systems Inc., sale 242,774 shares at $41.04 during a trade that took place back on Nov 19, which means that Robbins Charles is holding 628,331 shares at $9,964,416 based on the most recent closing price.
+CHANDLER MARK D, the EVP, LglSrvs & GenCnsl of Cisco Systems Inc., sale 5,330 shares at $42.37 during a trade that took place back on Nov 24, which means that CHANDLER MARK D is holding 182,995 shares at $225,841 based on the most recent closing price.

 Stock Fundamentals for CSCO